arinazhou/H1BView/README.md

 - Improve dashboard UI or filtering logic
 - Add comparisons to USCIS data when available

+### Code style:
+- Use clear variable names
+- Format with `black` or similar formatter
+- Submit PRs to the `main` branch

-Suggest features or open issues
+Feel free to open issues or suggestions!

 🌟 Ideal for international students, data analysts, and career-minded coders.